European Sleeper: History

-European Sleeper was launched in 2021, with an announcement in April 2021 of a proposal to operate a sleeper train service between Brussels and Prague, with Czech operator RegioJet announced as a partner, providing rolling stock as well as hauling the service in Germany and the Czech Republic.
-The National Railway Company of Belgium (SNCB) would be responsible for hauling the service in Belgium, and at the time an operator had not been selected yet to haul the service in the Netherlands.
-The service was expected to begin in spring of 2022, and a second service was slated to begin in December that year.
+European Sleeper was launched in April 2021 with plans for a sleeper train service between Brussels and Prague, with Czech operator RegioJet announced as a partner.
+Under original plans, RegioJet would provide the rolling stock and run the service in Germany and Czechia while the National Railway Company of Belgium (SNCB) would be responsible for running the service in Belgium with an operator not yet selected for running the service in the Netherlands.
+The night train was expected to begin in the spring of 2022, and a second service was slated to begin in December that year.

-Around the same time, Belgian startup Moonlight Express announced its intention to commence night train services between Berlin and Brussels, via Liège, with an expected commencement date of April 2022.
-Having been announced at around the same time, coincidentally, both services from European Sleeper and Moonlight Express were also scheduled to begin at around the same time.
+Simultaneously, Belgian startup Moonlight Express announced its intention to commence night train services between Berlin and Brussels via Liège from April 2022.
+As a result, both services were expected to begin at around the same time.
+Owing to this, in June 2021, both European Sleeper and Moonlight Express would join forces, with the combined entity taking up the former's name and pursuing their proposal of a Brussels–Prague route.

-In May 2021, European Sleeper launched a crowdfunding campaign and managed to raise €500,000 in seed capital by selling shares in the cooperative to more than 350 small investors, reportedly in just fifteen minutes.
+In May 2021, European Sleeper launched a crowdfunding campaign and managed to raise €500,000 in seed capital by selling shares in the cooperative to more than 350 small investors, reportedly selling out in 15 minutes.
+A subsequent fundraising round was launched with €2 million worth of shares sold to 1,400 investors.